 With an increasing number of investors recognising the strategic benefits of diversifying into commercial property, a growing number of buyers are turning towards joint investment opportunities as a means of overcoming these high barriers to entry and accessing opportunities in the commercial market

-Commercial property trusts can offer investors the opportunity to enjoy the asset performance of larger and high-quality commercial assets with the benefits of lower barriers to entry and (amongst others) the guidance of a professional management team.
+Commercial property funds can offer investors the opportunity to enjoy the asset performance of larger and high-quality commercial assets with the benefits of lower barriers to entry and (amongst others) the guidance of a professional management team.
 These investments can hold a number of advantages when it comes to achieving diversification whilst also minimising the time and research involved in commercial property investment.

 Are you suited to commercial property?